gunjanmimo/Deep-Learning-Project/Projects/emotion detection/README.md

 ## Data set: https://www.kaggle.com/c/3364/download-all

-F
-ACIAL expression is one of the most powerful, natural and universal signals for human beings to convey their emotional states and intentions.
+FACIAL expression is one of the most powerful, natural and universal signals for human beings to convey their emotional states and intentions.
 Numerous studies have been conducted on automatic facial expression analysis because of its practical importance in sociable robotics, medical treatment, driver